Nextome/nextome.github.io/docs/The two technologies and the tools/the-two-technologies-and-the-tools.md

 #### Hub APIs
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>   <span style="color:#7B29EA">:material-tag: Tag Tracking</span>

-The API calls allow you to perform all the necessary configuration operations for the technology's operation and to download calculated positions (functionalities also available in the Nextome Hub Web and the Venue Configurator).
+REST APIs that allow you to perform all the necessary configuration operations for the technology's operation and to download calculated positions (functionalities also available in the Nextome Hub Web and the Venue Configurator).

 ### The services